ray-project/ray/doc/source/serve/index.rst

 .. warning::
-  As of Ray 1.4, Serve has a new API centered around Deployments.
-The existing API will continue to work until Ray 1.5, at which point it will be deprecated (see the package reference if you're not sure about a specific API).
-Please see the `migration guide <https://docs.google.com/document/d/1Tgm-bHz6au0B8F_Ps0SLPXh9oyw8pIaGWKWunnK-Kuw>`_ for details on how to update your existing Serve application to use this new API!
+  As of Ray 1.4, Serve has a new API centered around the concept of "Deployments."
+Deployments offer a more streamlined API and can be declaratively updated, which should improve both development and production workflows.
+The existing APIs will continue to work until Ray 1.5, at which point they will be removed (see the package reference if you're not sure about a specific API).
+Please see the `migration guide <https://docs.google.com/document/d/1Tgm-bHz6au0B8F_Ps0SLPXh9oyw8pIaGWKWunnK-Kuw>`_ for details on how to update your existing Serve application to use this new API and as always we welcome feedback on `Slack <https://docs.google.com/forms/u/1/d/e/1FAIpQLSfAcoiLCHOguOm8e7Jnn-JJdZaCxPGjgVCvFijHB5PLaQLeig/viewform?usp=send_form>`_, `GitHub <https://github.com/ray-project/ray/issues>`_, or the `Ray forum <http://discuss.ray.io/>`_!

 .. _rayserve: